 If the rules aren’t obvious, you can always ask someone with authority in the establishment, and failing this, seeking out the nearest smoking area should keep you on the right side of everyone!

-STEALTH VAPING: WHEN IT’S OKAY AND WHEN IT IS NOT
+WHAT ABOUT STEALTH VAPING?
+WHEN IS STEALTH VAPING OKAY AND WHEN IS IT NOT?

 Stealth vaping is a vaping technique that minimises, or completely eliminates, any visible exhaled vapour.
 It’s great for being inconspicuous, minimising the impact your vaping has on others, but shouldn’t be used to bypass the rules.
 By taking small, short puffs - closer to ‘sips’ - and holding the vapour in, there isn’t much to be seen when you exhale.

-Stealth vaping is a technique that works better on lower powered devices because they produce less vapour, so the SMOKO E-cigarette has your stealth adventures covered, and is pretty inconspicuous, too!
+Stealth vaping is a technique that works better on lower powered devices because they produce less vapour, so the SMOKO VAPE POD and the SMOKO E-cigarette have your stealth adventures covered and are pretty inconspicuous, too!

 Using stealth vaping while you are in an open space, but with a lot of people around - like a bus stop - should stop people from taking issue that you are vaping close to others.